beslamirad/Berad.GradioClient.NET/README.md

 ## 📌 Usage Example

-To use this library, first install it via NuGet (coming soon) or add the DLL manually.
+To use this library, first install it via NuGet or add the DLL manually.

 ### **Basic Example**
 ```csharp